-I’m a Clinical Sexologist who works with folks like you feeling anxious and lost about a transition you’re experiencing in sex, gender, sexual identity, or relationships.
-You want a queer-identified, trauma-informed professional to help you uncover more of who you are so you feel confident in your own skin.
-I provide you with the support you need to go from feeling broken and alone to whole and part of a community.
+Practical Audacity, founded by Rena McDaniel, MEd, LCPC, CST, is a gender & sex therapy group practice and healing collective.
+We are queer-identified/aligned, trauma-informed professionals who work with folks feeling anxious and lost about a transition they’re experiencing in sex, gender identity, or relationships.
+We work to help you uncover more of who you are so you feel confident in your own skin.
+We provide you with the support you need to go from feeling broken and alone to whole and part of a community.
+We specialize in:

 As the adopted child of a very conservative, religious family in the South, the message that you could be loved, accepted, and seen for all of who you are was often couched in the unsaid caveat of “as long as…” I grew up in a culture that said: “Love the sinner, hate the sin.”

 This version of love never quite made sense to me.

 The first exposure I had to the LGBTQ community was at church.
 I listened in as my parents and their friends spoke about how selfish the HIV+ brother of a congregation member was for “putting his sister through this.”
 “This” meaning AIDS.
 I was seven.

 I wasn't happy with the box I was supposed to fit into and I found ways to express that even as a young teen: a closet full of Goodwill, band shirts (all black of course), studded belts, chucks, and a music collection that included lots of screaming, moshing, and fist pumps.
 A concert wasn’t good if I could hear at the end. #rocknrollbaby